When checking my tweetstream on Monday, I came across this tweet by @LocalToronto ….

 - Giving Direct Feedback: Best Approach for Building Harmonious Teams

-Now that you have sampled our innovative team building approaches through this blog, we hope that you will keep Executive Oasis International in mind the next time your company requires team building, an executive retreat or on-site consulting to boost the effectiveness of your teams.
+Now that you have sampled our innovative team building approaches through this blog, we hope that you will keep Executive Oasis International in mind the next time your company requires Toronto team building, an executive retreat in Toronto or on-site consulting to boost the effectiveness of your teams.